agentmorris/usgs-geese/README.md

 Download the [Izembek bird detector](https://github.com/agentmorris/usgs-geese/releases/download/v1.1.0/usgs-geese-yolov5x-230820-b8-img1280-e200-best.pt) to your computer.
 It can be anywhere that's convenient, you'll specify the full path to the model file later.

-#### 3. Clone the relevant git repos and add them to your path, and set up your Python environment
+#### 3. Clone this git repo and set up your Python environment

-You will need the contents of three git repos to make everything work: this repo (usgs-geese), the [YOLOv5](https://github.com/ultralytics/yolov5) repo, and the [MegaDetector](https://github.com/agentmorris/MegaDetector).
-You will also need to set up a Python environment with all the Python packages that our code depends on.
+You will need the contents of this repo, and you will also need to set up a Python environment with all the Python packages that our code depends on.
 In this section, we provide <a href="#windows-instructions-for-gitpython-stuff">Windows</a>, <a href="#linux-instructions-for-gitpython-stuff">Linux</a>, and <a href="#mac-instructions-for-gitpython-stuff">Mac</a> instructions for doing all of this stuff.

 ##### Windows instructions for git/Python stuff